bluelightning32/vs-proto/readme.md

 After the environmental variable has been set, the program can be run from the command line through dotnet.
 A space separated list of classes to generate the protobufs for can be listed on the command line.
-If the class list is not given, then it defaults to `Vintagestory.Server.ServerChunk` and `SaveGame`.
+If the class list is not given, then it defaults to `Vintagestory.GameContent.MapPieceDB`, `Vintagestory.Server.ServerWorldPlayerData`, `Vintagestory.Server.ServerChunk`, `Vintagestory.Server.ServerMapChunk`, `Vintagestory.Server.ServerMapRegion`, and `SaveGame`.
 The schema is printed on stdout.
 The `--proto3` argument can optionally be added to use Protocol Buffer V3 syntax instead of Protocol Buffer V2 syntax.
 ```
 dotnet run -- Vintagestory.Server.ServerChunk >schema.proto
 ```